alguadam/ie-bank-be/README.md

 ![Python - Create Environment on VSCode](https://code.visualstudio.com/assets/docs/python/flask-tutorial/command-palette.png)

 2. **Activate your virtual environment**.
-After your virtual environment creation has been completed, run [Terminal: Create New Terminal](https://code.visualstudio.com/docs/terminal/basics) \[`Ctrl`+`Shift`+ `` ` ``]) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script
+After your virtual environment creation has been completed, run [Terminal: Create New Terminal](https://code.visualstudio.com/docs/terminal/basics) \[`Ctrl`+`Shift`+ `` ` ``]) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.
 3. **Install Flask in the virtual environment**.
 In the VS Code Terminal, run the following command:

-You now have a self-contained environment ready for writing Flask code.
-VS Code activates the environment automatically when you use Terminal: Create New Terminal.

 ```bash
 $ python -m pip install flask
 ```

+You now have a self-contained environment ready for writing Flask code.
+VS Code activates the environment automatically when you use Terminal: Create New Terminal.

 ## Run and debug the backend locally